sdsheridan/erri/README.txt

 identical to or like the ['description']['#markup'] form element and the ['actions']['submit'] button used for the delete (see https://api.drupal.org/api/drupal/modules%21system%21system.module/funct...).
-If your module's custom delete confirmation form doesn't have those elements identical to those supplied by confirm_form(), you can specify equivalent elements in hook_erri_info().
+If your module's custom delete confirmation form does not have those elements identical to those supplied by confirm_form(), you can specify equivalent elements in hook_erri_info().
 Note that the description element must be one that permits the concatenation of text, and the submit element must be of #type